 Sabine’s background is in English literature and her first passion was for a lovely English bookshop in Paris, Attica, she founded with a friend.
 She moved on to design thousands of book covers, then later, as a publisher, began the first collection of Australian books in French… somewhere in the middle she did work with an American art expert for a couple of years on a catalogue raisonné of Magritte’s works.
 Her latest passion though is for art materials and she has been visiting paint or brushes makers all over the world and writing about it… you can find and follow her blog by clicking here.

-Vianney’s background is equally interesting as he’s got a PHD in Psychology and a post-grad degree in Management of Cultural Events.
+Vianney’s background is equally interesting as he’s got a PhD in Psychology and a post-grad degree in Management of Cultural Events.
 For years he was cultural attaché of the city of Arles, in Provence, managing many a festival there, in dance, music or the yearly grand Art exhibitions the city held.
-Vianney’s new found passion is in making “photographic paintings” which is has exhibited in Byron Bay at the Lone Goat Gallery in November 2015.
+Vianney’s newfound passion is in making “photographic paintings” which have been exhibited in Byron Bay and Arles regularly in the last few years.

 In 2002, Sabine, Vianney and their two boys spent a year in Australia and loved it so much that when they sold their publishing house in 2005, they decided to come and live here… After all those years of visiting Australia, reading, publishing and translating Australian books, in February 2006 their dream came true!
 A few months later they bought the Waywood Framing & Gallery which was turning 10 that year… and extended it to become their ideal art space: Still @ the centre.